ThatsNotM3/HelpfulCommands/docs/configuration.md

 </div>

 ### Query current value
+Use this command to see the current value of the config field:<br>
 `/hc config manageField <field name> query`

 ### Update value
+Use this command to set the new value of the field:<br>
 `/hc config manageField <field name> set <new value>`

+!!! tip
+    You can see all available fields, their current values and descriptions in one place in the game by simply typing `/hc config` without any other parameters.
+You can also click on the current value to edit it.

+### List of fields
+#### explosionPowerLimit
+> Default value: `15`

+Maximum power limit for /explosion command.
+Be careful: strong explosions are destructive and can cause lag.